Betty’s is closed for the season, but Mary’s Christmas Palace will be at Psycho Suzi’s for 2020.

 1) No smoking on the course.

 3) Mini adults (children) under 50” are not allowed to have a golf club in their possession.
 Why?
-Because there are a lot of things they can “accidentally” break with it and we also don’t want ladies in pretty dresses hit in the shin with a random ball.
+Because there are a lot of things they can “accidentally” break or hurt with it and we also don’t want the ladies in pretty dresses to be hit in the shin.

 4) All golf balls are to remain on the course.
 Don’t let balls roll onto walkways or into seating areas.

-5) Intoxicated adults will not be issued golf clubs and/or will have their golf clubs immediately returned to the caddie shack.
+5) Intoxicated adults will not be issued golf clubs and/or will have their golf clubs immediately returned to the caddie shack or food truck.
 Don’t be that person.